-Join David Powers for an in-depth discussion in this video Using the exercise files, part of Up and Running with PHP SimpleXML.
+Join David Powers for an in-depth discussion in this video Using the exercise files, part of Learning PHP SimpleXML.

 - If you're a subscriber to the lynda.com online training library you have access to the exercise files for this course.
 Just download them from the link on the courses page and unzip them to a convenient location.
 I've got them here on my desktop.
 So let's take a quick look.
 All the files are in folders corresponding to each chapter, and inside each chapter folder are seperate folders for each video that uses exercise files.
 The folders for each video contain all the files that you need, apart from the XML data source files.